 |Suitable for people who values achievements and are results-oriented|

 |This career is perfect for people who love to work indoors.|

 |Very high salary (top 25% highest paid careers)|

 |Not suitable for people who likes to help and teach others|

 |It is very hard to get into this career.
 Extensive skill, knowledge, and experience is required for this career.|

 |Long working hours (More than 40 hours per week)|

 67% of Materials Scientists said they were satisfied with their job and 62% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

-Materials Scientists job description, Materials Scientists salary, Materials Scientists information, what is the job of a Materials Scientist like, pros and cons about Materials Scientists, colleges and universities for Materials Scientists, is Materials Scientists the right career for me, Hard careers to get into, careers in Social Science and Humanities
+Materials Scientists job description, Materials Scientists salary, Materials Scientists information, what is the job of a Materials Scientist like, pros and cons about Materials Scientists, colleges and universities for Materials Scientists, is Materials Scientists the right career for me, careers in Social Science and Humanities